November

 Drop-in was hilarious!
 I love the part where Perry's board looks like

 it is jabbing him in the neck ("four red fins").
-Great foliage
+Great foliage pix and

 Colors photo.
-I

-agree with you about the Wall.
+I agree with you about the Wall.
 It is truly a remarkable place.

 Waves looking real good for Tues/Wed.
 Offshores.